Riouken/cTab/README.md

 * Changed the way names are displayed in messaging to be more in line with Helmet Cam screen
 * Fixed icons in list of messages being black
 * Fix marker text alignment (some recent ArmA update changed the default from right to center)
-* Massive speedup of interface startup
+* Speedup of interface startup
 * General performance improvements

 ### 2.1.1 ###